Indexu/BBArcTan/README.md

 In order to run BBTan on your own machine, you will need to compile the source code.

+You will have to set the main class to: **src/desktop/src/com.ru.tgra.desktop.DesktopLauncher**.

+At this point you can compile the game, but not run it without crashing.
+You also have to set the working directory to the **src/core/assets** directory.

 ### Prerequisites

 You will need Java 8 in order to compile the game.